datanav/docs/configuration.rst

 The Pipe
 ========

 A pipe is a triple of a source, sink and data sync task.
-The task 'pumps' data in the form om entities from the source to the sink at regular or scheduled intervals.
+The task "pumps" data in the form om entities from the source to the sink at regular or scheduled intervals.

-The configuration of a pipe has two forms; one 'complete' form and one short hand form.
-Let's describe the 'complete' form first and revisit the shorthand form after describing the various sinks and sources availble in the Sesam Node core:
+The configuration of a pipe has two forms; one "complete" form and one short hand form.
+Let's describe the "complete" form first and revisit the shorthand form after describing the various sinks and sources availble in the Sesam Node core:

 ::